All Episodes

 You know, I don't hear many of them like, thank goodness I got it.

-So again, that's part of this whole collusion thing.
+So, again, that's part of this whole collusion thing.

-So how many people, because of the White House propaganda and big tech and big pharma and big government and the big guy, how many people were coerced into getting the vaccine because of that?
+So, how many people, because of the White House propaganda and big tech and big pharma and big government and the big guy, how many people were coerced into getting the vaccine because of that?

 Yeah, we need to have a real discussion about this.

-We also need to finally acknowledge what is the most true thing that was was once a conspiracy theory at one point, at least that's the New York Times and the Washington Post and CNN called it, which is when there is a COVID outbreak in a city where there is a lab that studies coronaviruses through gain of function research, which is quite dangerous, that it probably came from that lab.
+We also need to finally acknowledge what is the most true thing that was once a conspiracy theory at one point, at least that's the New York Times and the Washington Post and CNN called it, which is when there is a COVID outbreak in a city where there is a lab that studies coronaviruses through gain of function research, which is quite dangerous, that it probably came from that lab.

 I don't know, maybe the friggin' chocolate factory, right?